anurag-rai/java-tools/README.md

 # java-tools

-The `Tail` class provides the barebone functionality of the Unix `tail` command.
+The `Tail` class in this branch provides the barebone functionality of the Unix `tail -f` command and continues file read from the last active position.
+To store the last active position a file named "<filename>.record" is created to store the byte offset for the application.

 ## Installation